-For JBL Canada, based on the results of the differential pricing analysis, the Department preliminarily finds that 73.17 percent of the value of U.S. sales pass the Cohen's d test,6 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, the Department preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Thus, for these preliminary results, the Department is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for JBL Canada.
+For JBL Canada, based on the results of the differential pricing analysis, Commerce preliminarily finds that 56.60 percent of the value of U.S. sales pass the Cohen's d test,7 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test.
+Thus, for these preliminary results, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for JBL Canada.